josenk/vagrant-vmware-esxi/README.md

 1. cd SOMEDIR
 1. `vagrant init`
-1. `vi Vagrantfile`  # See below to setup access your ESXi host and to set some preferences.
+1. `vi Vagrantfile`  # Replace the contents of Vagrantfile with the following example.
+Specify parameters to access your ESXi host, guest and local preferences.
 ```ruby
 #
 #  Fully documented Vagrantfile available